-- Two chemistry labs, research labs at both campuses: one at IET (DAVY) campus and others at Pithampur Auto Cluster Ltd building, Mhow Road Hostel: Silver Springs, - # Hostel: Silver Springs Narmada Hostel - Messes: 2 - # Classrooms: 4 + 1 virtual classroom at IET campus, 6 classrooms at PACL campus - The college has a training and placement cell.
+- Classes began in July 2009 Highest/lowest rank to gain entry this year in the general category: Around 1500/ around 2400 - Seats: 120 each year, 180 took admission this year.
+Two seats are vacant - Faculty: 40 regular; 4 retired visiting faculty members Teacher-student ratio: 1:5 - Teacher student latio.
+1.0 - INFRASTRUCTURE Two chemistry labs, research labs at both campuses: one at IET (DAVV) campus and others at Pithampur Auto Cluster Ltd building, Mhow Road Hostel: Silver Springs, - Narmada Hostel - Messes: 2 - Classrooms: 4 + 1 virtual classroom at IET campus, 6 classrooms at PACL campus - The college has a training and placement cell.
 Companies contacted last year include IBM, Aisha Motors (Indore), Force Motors and Microsoft changes are needed on campus, there are others who have decided to look beyond the shortcomings.
 "I love the attention I get here as an IITian, and the institute has still got a lot of eyeballs coming its way," says a third year student.